accodeing/fortnox-api/README.md

 ```
 If you are eagle eyed you might have spotted the different classes for the entities returned in a collection vs the one we get from find.
 The `Simple` version of a class is used in thouse cases where the API-server doesn't return a full set of attributes for an entity.
 For customers the simple version has 10 attributes while the full have over 40.

+> ​:info: ** Collections not implemented yet.

 You should try to get by using the simple versions for as long as possible.
 Both the `Collection` and `Simple` classes have a `.full` method that will give you full versions of the entities.
 Bare in mind though that a collection of 20 simple models that you run `.full` on will call out to the server 20 times, in sequence.

+> ​:info: ** We have opened a dialog with Fortnox about this API practice to allow for full models in the list request, on demand, and/or the ability for the client to specify the fields of interest when making the request, as per usual in REST APIs with partial load.

 ## Entities
 All the repository methods return instances or collections of instances of some resource